 Struggling to find the right broadband?
 Design Communications are experts in finding the right solution for any type of business.
-Talk to us and we can find you the right broadband solution for the right price.
+Talk to us and we can find you the right business broadband connection solution for the right price.

-There are many types of business broadband available, including:
+There are many types of packages available, including:

-ADSL Annex M business broadband delivers upload speeds more than twice as fast as ADSL 2+ broadband, making file transfers, data uploads and real-time communications smoother and quicker than ever.
+ADSL Annex M business broadband delivers upload speeds more than twice as fast as ADSL 2+ broadband speeds, making file transfers, data uploads and real-time communications smoother and quicker than ever with unlimited downloads.

 It's therefore a great solution for companies who store much of their data online, or regularly need to upload or send larger files.

-Using the copper of a traditional analogue line, this broadband service is widely available with download speeds of up to 24Mbps.
+Using the copper of a traditional analogue line, this business broadband service is widely available with download speeds of up to 24Mbps.
 ADSL2+ is recommended when FTTC broadband is not available.

-With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection, with download speeds of up to 80Mbps in areas that are not fibre-enabled.
+With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection, with download speeds of up to 80Mbps in areas that are not fibre broadband-enabled.

-This is available in fibre-enabled areas across the UK.
+This is available in fibre broadband-enabled areas across the UK.
 We combine up to four FTTC circuits to create a faster single connection, with download speeds of up to 280Mbps for a cost-effective high bandwidth solution.